 Normally, students will take three graduate courses each semester during their first two years of study.
 The exact course load will be determined by the Director of Graduate Studies in consultation with the student and the student's adviser, and will depend on the state of the student’s preparation for the general examination.

 After two years of coursework, students may take the general examination (see below).
-Students typically take the examination either at the end of their second year or in the first semester of their third year of study.
+Students typically take the examination in the first semester of their third year of study.
 While the years following the examination are devoted to research and the writing of the dissertation, students are encouraged to continue to take courses, albeit at a significantly lighter load.